sk4ddy/remediatetheflag/docs/configure.md

 ### Platform Configuration ###

 The platform comes installed with an admin user (its password is set on the RTF Master Template in CloudFormation), a sample organization and a team.
+Sign into the admin account with username `admin` and the password set for `GlobalRTFAdminUserPassword` in the CloudFormation template.
 Setup the platform by creating organizations, teams and users to mirror your internal structure.
 It is also possible to invite users to signup to a specific organization by generating invitation codes that users can redeem.